-- Face page, which specifies the title of the proposal, principal investigator and his/her affiliation (i.e. ANAT MEDN), where work will be performed, and the total budget.
+- Page 1.
+Face page, which specifies the title of the proposal, principal investigator and his/her affiliation, where work will be performed, and the total budget.
 Note block indicating that a letter from the departmental chairman is required if the application is to be reviewed. - Page 2.
-Abstract page listing all professional individuals involved in the project and an abstract of the proposed research. - Page 3.
+Abstract page listing all professional individuals involved in the project and an abstract of the proposed research. - Page 3-4.
 State the reasons for the application at the present time and specify whether these are start-up funds for a new investigator or bridge funding between periods of extramural grant support.
 This should not exceed one page.

 If the request is a resubmission of a proposal previously reviewed by the Biomedical Research Committee, the applicant must include a detailed introduction showing what changes have been made to address the previous comments.
-Changes should also be noted in the body of the proposal and prior review comments included in the appendices. - Page 4-5.
+Changes should also be noted in the body of the proposal and prior review comments included in the appendices.
+This should not exceed one page.

+- Page 5-6.
 Budget page listing the direct costs for all personnel.
 No capital equipment and no investigator travel can be requested.
 Patient care costs, which might include travel, can be requested.
 Supplies and other costs must relate directly to performance of the project.
-All costs should be specifically justified on page 5 (limit justification to one page).
-The budget provided in this document does not automatically total or calculate amounts; an Excel version of the budget is also available and may be used as page 4. - Page 6-10.
-Biographical sketch of the principal investigator use the NIH Biographical Sketch Format, excluding section D. - Page 11.
+No F & A may be requested.
+All costs should be specifically justified (limit justification to one page). - Page 7-11.
+Biographical sketch of the principal investigator use the NIH Biographical Sketch Format. - Page 12.
 Other Support of principal investigator: Since the guidelines restrict funding to applicants who do not have extramural funding of \$100,000 (direct costs) or greater per annum, it is critical that the Other Support page be clear and detailed, and include funding through program projects, centers, joint grants, etc., as well as the role of the applicant in each grant and any potential overlap.
+Other support may be submitted on the form found in the application or in the current NIH format

-Page 12-end.Research Plan (items B-D below) should be typed on 8 1⁄2 x 11 white paper with at least 1/2 inch margins and is not to exceed 7 pages.
-Type size should follow NIH guidelines, Arial, Helvetica, Palatino Linotype or Georgia typeface and a font size of 11 points or larger.
+Page 13-end.
+Research Plan (items A-D below) should be typed on 8 1⁄2 x 11 white paper with at least 1/2 inch margins and is not to exceed 8 pages.
+Type size should follow NIH guidelines: Arial, Helvetica, Palatino Linotype or Georgia typeface and a font size of 11 points or larger.
 Type must be clear and readily legible, and reasonable size.